AsmaK8140/ai-prompt-insights/README.md

-# ai-prompt-insights
+# AI Prompt Insights (Professional Edition)

-AI-enabled, industry-oriented project that uses LLMs and prompt engineering to automate data insights, generate reports, and demonstrate real-world AI workflow integration.
+This is a complete industry-grade AI tools & prompt engineering project.